A lesson from Mother Nature.

 That’s all that matters, I tell myself.

 But this day, from the moment I initiated my usual strategy, Mother Nature responded with slap after slap.
-The sun got hotter and brighter, fully emerging from its siesta behind the clouds, the sand just kept getting deeper as I trudged higher, and the dunes became cruelly steep.
-Finally, already on my version of the closest I’ve ever come to a full-blown death march the wind picked up.
+The sun got hotter and brighter, fully emerging from its siesta behind the clouds.
+The sand just kept getting deeper as I trudged higher, and the dunes turned cruelly steep.

 A lot.

-Before I knew it we were getting sand-blasted so severely it felt like being on the receiving end of a firing squad.
-It was deafeningly loud.
-But we’d come so far.
-And just over that higher ridge, was the nirvana of views.
-I had to make it.
-My muscles were screaming by now, shaking.
-My ear canals were literally filled with sand.
-There was no respite.
-From every direction came more sand blasting our skin.
-“Take small choppy steps!” my husband shouted at me through the raging wind, trying to offer me the best strategy for getting up this Sahara-like ridge.
+“Take small choppy steps!” my husband shouted at me through the howling wind, offering me the best strategy for scaling this Sahara-like ridge.
 My face was broadcasting pure hell, hot and red.
 “You look like you’re being tortured!”
-Aaron said to me.
+Aaron yelled to me.
 “Let’s go back!
 This is ridiculous!”
-But there was no way I was admitting defeat when the summit was just forty or fifty feet above me.
-We kept going.
+But there was no way I was admitting defeat when the summit was just forty or fifty feet above me!

-…only to find another layer, hundreds more feet up, and the realization that I was nowhere near the summit.
-It was just an illusion.
-Another cruel trick from this callous ecosystem.
+…only to find another layer, hundreds more feet up, and the crushing realization that I was nowhere near the summit.

 I wanted to cry.